EHB-MCT/portfolio-starter-kylian-2612/README.md

 - If an artwork is not found, the API responds with a 404 status and an error message.
 - Internal server errors result in a 500 status and an error message.

-For more details on setup and running the API, refer to the [full README](./README.md).

 ## Artist endpoints